 You are invited to participate in a survey regarding your experience using the AHCCCS website.
 This survey will take approximately two minutes.
 Your responses will help us ensure that you have a high quality experience.

-The Arizona EHR Incentive Program is now accepting 2014 attestations for Stage 1 and Stage 2.
-At this time,
+The Arizona EHR Incentive Program is accepting attestations for Program Year 2014

 The Arizona Medicaid Electronic Health Record (EHR) Incentive Program will provide incentive

 payments to eligible professionals and eligible hospitals as they demonstrate adoption, implementation,